zooniverse/panoptes-javascript-client/documentation.md

 });
 ```

-#### Update a resource
+#### Modify a resource

 Locally changes the properties of a resource by merging the arguments into its properties.
-To save the changes to the API, call `save()` on the resource.
+To save the changes to the API, call its `save()` method.

 __Arguments__